uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/3-creating-a-commit.md

 >
 > Now, if you click on the Source Control icon in VSCode, you will see that the `README.md` file has moved from the "Changes" grouping to a new grouping called "Staged Changes."
 VSCode is telling us that we have added the pending changes in `README.md` to a commit.

+**Second**, you must create a commit from the files that you have added.
 To create the commit, use the `git commit` command.
 This command will take all the files you added with `git add` and will bundle them into a commit:

 ```
 git commit -m "Updated README.md"